Bhanu1776/Placements/README.md

 had a heated discussion.
 But it's never been outside the boundary of professionalism.
 If a person is having some problem, then all of us and then try to solve it in such a way that everything goes smoothly.

 ## Rate yourself from the scale of 1 to 10??

+## What is your favourite subject and why?

+## Which subject do you hate and why?

+## Why do you want to join this company?

+## What irritates you about people

+## What do you know about BCP?

+## What are your leadership skills?

+## Time management skills

+## How do you cope up with pressure?

+## Are you a team player??

+## Would you work overtime or on weekends?

+## What is your Deam company?

+## What are your hobbies?

+## Client data protection?

+## How do you rate me as an interviewer?